awsdocs/amazon-s3-userguide/doc_source/UsingClientSideEncryption.md

 To enable client\-side encryption, you have the following options:
 + Use a customer master key \(CMK\) stored in AWS Key Management Service \(AWS KMS\)\.
-+ Use a master key that you store within your application\.
++ Use a key that you store within your application\.

 **AWS Encryption SDK**
 The [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/) is a client\-side encryption library that is separate from the language–specific SDKs\.
 You can use this encryption library to more easily implement encryption best practices in Amazon S3\.
 Unlike the Amazon S3 encryption clients in the language–specific AWS SDKs, the AWS Encryption SDK is not tied to Amazon S3 and can be used to encrypt or decrypt data to be stored anywhere\.